 Applied design encompasses fashion, architecture, and graphic design.
 As one of six major creative industries, individuals in the applied arts sector contribute functional and wearable products such as industrial, interior, and clothing designs.
-Combined with interactive media, film, visual arts, literary arts & publishing, and performing arts & music, Hawaii’s creative industries represent $3.3 billion of the State’s GDP* as of 2014.
-Moreover, the creative sector’s collective impact includes 49,403 local jobs, which is a positive growth rate of nearly 11.1% since 2004.
+Combined with interactive media, film, visual arts, literary arts & publishing, and performing arts & music, Hawaiʻi’s creative industries represent $3.3 billion of the State’s GDP* as of 2015.
+Moreover, the creative sector’s collective impact includes 49,597 local jobs, which is a positive growth rate of nearly 8.9% since 2005.

 Below is a brief description of the subcategories that fall within Applied Design.
 For further information, a comprehensive list of organizations, workshops, and businesses can be found on the Creative Industries Division’s Resources page.

-Hawaii Fashion Month Panels & Workshops Hawaii Fashion Month – A sponsor of Hawaii Fashion Month (HFM), CID & DBEDT coordinated and sponsored a series of industry specific panels and workshops at OUTFIT – The Hawaii Fashion Designers Market.
+Hawaiʻi Fashion Month Panels and Workshops – A sponsor of Hawaiʻi Fashion Month (HFM), CID & DBEDT coordinated and sponsored a series of industry specific panels and workshops at OUTFIT – The Hawaiʻi Fashion Designers Market.
 Panels and workshops featured industry leaders in interactive media and TV/Film costume design including Benni Leigh, Giovanna “Gigi” Ottobre-Melton, & Wendy Nguyen.

 For more information Contact Us.